-Maryland MESA uses project-based challenges to teach participating students the fundamentals of engineering and computer science.
-Student teams work on projects (called challenges) such as programming a game, designing an amusement-park ride, or solving a problem in their community.
-The teams can then compete against other teams that have worked on the same challenge.
-The challenges are designed by APL and the National MESA organization to help children develop computer programming and engineering skills.
+Maryland MESA uses a project-based approach to teach participating students the fundamentals of engineering and computer science.
+Student teams work on projects (called challenges) which are designed by APL and the national MESA organization to help students develop computer programming and engineering skills.
+The teams then compete against other teams that have worked on the same challenge.

 Since 1976, Maryland MESA has been providing these experiences through school-based programs.
 Now your child can participate in Maryland MESA even if MESA is not offered at your child’s school!
-The Maryland MESA Online Program provides the opportunity for anyone to form their own home- or community-based MESA team.
-Maryland MESA online teams hold regular meetings to work on the MESA challenge and submit their final products electronically for scoring.
+The Maryland MESA Community-Based Program provides the opportunity for anyone to form their own home- or community-based MESA team.
+Maryland MESA Community-Based teams are led by a parent volunteer and meet regularly to work on a MESA challenge.
+Projects are submitted electronically for scoring.

 How to Participate

-- Submit electronic files for scoring in February.
+- Submit files to the Maryland MESA Community-Based Program Competition in February.

 For additional information, please contact the Maryland MESA Program Specialist at Amanda.Fabian@jhuapl.edu.